mgutz/dat/README.md

 [GoDoc](https://godoc.org/github.com/mgutz/dat)

-`dat` (Data Access Toolkit) is a fast, lightweight and intuitive Postgres library for Go. `dat` tries to make SQL more accessible.
+`dat` (Data Access Toolkit) is a fast, lightweight and intuitive Postgres library for Go. `dat` likes SQL and so should you.

 Highlights